 Our bodies generally do a good job of ridding us of toxins, but when our health is compromised, a buildup can occur.
 If you add the toxic impact of chemotherapy and/or radiation, helping your body detox can become even more important.

-A buildup of toxins can cause bloating, fatigue, brain fog, headaches, muscle aches and a suppressed immune system.
-And because our lymphatic system plays a big role in removing toxins from the body, an overload of toxins can also potentially increase the side effects of lymphedema.
+Toxic buildup can cause bloating, fatigue, brain fog, headaches, muscle aches and a suppressed immune system.
+Because our lymphatic system plays a big role in removing toxins from the body, an overload of toxins can also potentially increase the side effects of lymphedema.

 So what can you do to help your body detox?
 Once chemotherapy and radiation are finished and these important treatments have done their work, you can start doing the work of helping clear yourself of the toxic residue that can accumulate.

-Information abounds about various cleanses and detox products and therapies.
+A great deal of information exits about various cleanses and detox products and therapies.
 Be cautious.
 Not all detox therapies are advisable.
 It's also important to make sure you're strong enough to do any type of cleanse.
-Consult with your physician or naturopath before embarking on cleansing or using any product that aims to detox your body.
+Consult with your physician or naturopath before using any product that aims to detox your body.
 You might find it necessary to wait weeks or even months to begin anything large scale.

 Until then, however, there are still a few things you can do to help: